jpaulin/cpim/SPECS.md

      - generally the design should consider 'sorting' as a algorithm that can work based on a priority key
        - execution group, raw manual priority level, etc.

+0.2 General format for lines: three fields

+[flags] | 4charHash | <Payload>
+- flags account for
+  - due Date field
+  - priority number
+- using '|' as field separator
+- with max line length = 78, <Payload> gets approximately max.
+66 chars
+- example:

+- extension can be thought out via linking
+  - where the [flags] field, instead of containing raw data, would contain a link ID to the data
+    - data would reside either in the same DSF file, or in another file

+---

 0.3 WIP: Not yet thoroughly planned
   - interactive mode introduced to The Software
     => now user can issue keyboard commands and work more efficiently